cosmicjs/react-graphql-static-site/S3_CloudFront_BlogPost.md

 Fill out the custom response as above.

+You'll need to give your CloudFront distribution around 15 minutes to fully deploy, but then it should be accessible at it's domain name, ours looks like this: [d2hqptkles3gsg.cloudfront.net](d2hqptkles3gsg.cloudfront.net).

 ## Conclusion

 And there you have it: A simple client-side rendered static site to display content from CosmicJS that's super fast and super simple.